top of page

 The most common bone density test in use today is called dual energy x-ray absorptiometry (DXA).
 This test involves lying on a table for a couple of minutes while a small x-ray detector scans your spine, one hip, or both.
 You may be asked to lift your legs onto a support to straighten your back for the test.
 The test is safe, painless and does not require any injections or any other discomfort.
 You receive a very small amount of radiation from a DXA test which is so low that the radiographer remains in the room with you until the scan is finished.

-Book your Dexa Bone Density Scan with us by using this link:
+Book your DEXA Bone Density Scan with us:

 bottom of page